 - Even though the government has provided a cap of Rs.
-1.5 lakhs the calculators don’t limit the annual investments so if you enter an investment of more than Rs.
-1.5 lakhs, it will still calculate a maturity value.
+1.5 lakh the calculators don’t limit the annual investments so if you enter an investment of more than Rs.
+1.5 lakh, it will still calculate a maturity value.

 - Since the calculator is configured manually, you will have to enter the Sukanya Samriddhi Yojana interest rate every time that it changes in the future.

 - What is the account limit under the Sukanya Samriddhi Account Yojana?

 - I already have a PPF account, should I also invest in the SSY?

 Maximum of one SSY account can be opened in the name of a girl child and a guardian can open up to two accounts.
 In case, the guardian has triplet daughters from first birth or twin daughters from the second birth, maximum of 3 accounts can be opened by the parent, where one account is opened in the name of a single girl child.

 Having a PPF is a good idea from an investment perspective.
 Although SSY is similar in nature to PPF in terms of investment, however, some of the reasons that make SSY a better option is: